Property Tax

 Property Taxes are Due and Payable by June 30 each year.

-Your property tax notice consists of amounts for municipal taxes; education taxes; the new provincial policing protocol; the seniors housing requisition; and, if applicable, local improvement levies and special taxes.
+Your property tax notice consists of amounts for municipal taxes; education taxes; the provincial policing protocol; the seniors housing requisition; and, if applicable, local improvement levies and special taxes.
 Property taxes are for the full calendar year (January 1 to December 31).

 Tax Revenues Pay for Public Services